-Although the outbreak of the novel coronavirus disease (COVID-19) has started over a year ago, concerns regarding the resurgence of infection remain and the outlook regarding this matter remains uncertain.
-Depending on the situation of the spread of the disease, deterioration in the economic situation, such as a slump in personal consumption or corporate bankruptcies caused by the spread of COVID-19, could have a significant impact on the Group's performance and financial position.
+Although the outbreak of the novel coronavirus disease (COVID-19) has started over 2 years ago, the infection is spreading in different forms, including epidemics of mutant strains.
+Currently, the government and others continue to implement various supporting measures; however, the uncertainty remains as to when the impact on the economy will be resolved.
+Under these circumstances, depending on the situation of the spread of the disease, deterioration in the economic situation, such as a slump in personal consumption or corporate bankruptcies caused by the spread of COVID-19, could have a significant impact on the Group's performance and financial position.
 COVID-19 has various impacts, particularly with regard to the credit risk on receivables held by the Group and the risk of impairment of non-financial assets.
 In calculating the impact of these two risks on the Group's consolidated financial statements, the Group uses macroeconomic variables, such as the unemployment rate announced by think tanks.
 The calculation methodology is based on the deterioration of macroeconomic variables that correlate with credit risk and the reduction in future cash flows from the cash-generating units.
-In most think-tank scenarios, macroeconomic variables deteriorate in the year ending March 2022 and recover in the year ending March 2023.
+In most think-tank scenarios, macroeconomic variables are not expected to recover in March 2023, but gradually recover from March 2024 onward.
 Therefore, the Group calculates the expected negative impacts on its operating performance under such scenarios.
 The Group adjusts accounting estimates, such as the allowance for doubtful accounts and impairment of nonfinancial assets, if the expected negative impacts relate to those estimates.
 Although the Group believes that these estimates are best available at the time of preparation of the consolidated financial statements, there is a high degree of uncertainty in the assumptions used in the estimates.
 In the event that COVID-19 spreads or accompanying changes in the economic situation occur in the future, the estimates may be revised in the consolidated financial statements from the next fiscal year.